IAmAnthem/CanineCalculations/ReadMe.md

   - Trying to decide between One Big Table and different tables for Traits / Relationships

 #### Work on Menu functionality

-- USABILITY
-  - Should we select a mode (KtoU or UtoK) THEN cycle?
-- FIXES
-  - Relabel existing funcs to explicitly state direction
-    - Update Menu
 - WISHLIST
   - Insert this pet into database (prompt for fields to fill in for real name/owner/whatnot?) and updatecsv
   - This is a long way off and I don't relish the idea
     - Would mean users also need the ability to mark existing records inactive

 #### Working on Update-Unknown (Get-Traits and Get-Overall)
-- Directional indicator implementation (still not confident this is "what I want")
-  - Need to add a Subtotal column
-`$lowPet $highPet` hashtables still look to be the best option.
 - Validation: larger data set, Unknown to Known looks good
-- Validation: larger data set, Known to Unknown (NEEDS TESTING)
+- Validation: larger data set, Known to Unknown looks good
+- Validation: mixed mode comparisons (KtoU, then UtoK, etc etc - seems OK from limited test)

 #### Source Data (Import-CSV)
 - Added a column for active/inactive
 - Starting to get a little clunky with > 20 pets in PRIVATE-KNOWNS.csv
 - I really hate dealing with GUI elements in powershell, just get the logic all sorted then consider a web-enabled approach
+- Would you prefer a GUI pick-list?
+  - Click to select a known pet, click OK to proceed with inputting the comparison
 - WISHLIST: Some people like to store their data pivoted so it's easy to copy/paste into AA, WebApp would need to provide a filtered / pivoted data view
   - Cheat: Borrow users source-data and write the view code in Google Sheets?
-  Inelegant and not portable.  ==Why am I considering this?==
+  Inelegant and not portable.  *Why am I considering this?*

 #### Selecting Known Pet
 - CHANGES